 3. Use empathetic language

-Empathetic messaging might appear counterposed to an effective collections strategy.
+Empathetic messaging might appear counterposed to an effective payments strategy.
 But user data shows language and tone matters.
 A friendly approach leads to better financial outcomes.

-In data science experiments, we found that making copy more compassionate can increase collections 3% for certain patient subgroups.
+In data science experiments, we found that making copy more compassionate can increase payments 3% for certain patient subgroups.
 Hundreds of thousands of dollars just by changing a couple words!

 Putting it all together